-European regulators refused to approve Xeljanz for RA in 2013, due to its potential to cause serious, opportunistic infections.
+European regulators refused to approve Xeljanz for RA in 2013 due to its potential to cause serious, opportunistic infections.
 Two years later, the FDA rejected Xeljanz as a treatment for moderate to severe plaque psoriasis.

 When the FDA first approved Xeljanz, it ordered Pfizer to study the risk of heart-related events, cancer, and opportunistic infections at two doses (10 mg twice daily and 5 mg twice daily) in combination with methotrexate.
 Subsequently, the company launched a post-marketing trial involving RA patients over the age of 50 treated with either:

 In February 2019, the FDA disclosed that the trial’s most recent analysis suggested Xeljanz patients taking the 10 mg twice-daily dose were more likely to suffer pulmonary embolism (a blood clots in their lungs) or die compared to either those taking the lower dose or TNF inhibitors.